godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 First we get all the nodes we'll need and assign them to the proper class variables.

-We need to get the :ref:`CollisionShape <class_CollisionShape>` and :ref:`MeshInstance <class_MeshInstance>` because similarly to the target in :ref:`doc_fps_tutorial_part_four`, we will be hiding the grenade's mesh and disabling the collision shape when the grenade explodes.
+We need to get the :ref:`CollisionShape <api:class_CollisionShape>` and :ref:`MeshInstance <api:class_MeshInstance>` because similarly to the target in :ref:`doc_fps_tutorial_part_four`, we will be hiding the grenade's mesh and disabling the collision shape when the grenade explodes.

-The reason we need to get the blast :ref:`Area <class_Area>` is so we can damage everything inside it when the grenade explodes.
+The reason we need to get the blast :ref:`Area <api:class_Area>` is so we can damage everything inside it when the grenade explodes.
 We'll be using code similar to the knife code in the player.
-We need the :ref:`Particles <class_Particles>` so we can emit particles when the grenade explodes.
+We need the :ref:`Particles <api:class_Particles>` so we can emit particles when the grenade explodes.

 After we get all the nodes and assign them to their class variables, we then make sure the explosion particles are not emitting, and that they are set to emit in one shot.
 This is to be extra sure the particles will behave the way we expect them to.